mathiuskormasela12/rumah-startup-backend-task/readme.md

-# Ams Backend
+# Backend Task Teman Startup

-This is backend service for student management application with Node Js, Typescript and MySQL.
+This is backend service for technical test at Teman Startup

 ## Installation